-Part One of this Strategy articulates the vision, principles and objectives for the Strategy, followed by a review of public art in Byron Shire.
-Using benchmarks from similar size Local Government Areas public art projects, recent trends and curatorial approaches from around Australia are highlighted.
+Part One of this Strategy articulates the vision, principles and objectives.
+This will be followed by a review of public art in Byron Shire.
+Using benchmarks from public art projects in similar sized Local Government Areas, recent trends and curatorial approaches from around Australia can be highlighted.
 Seven core recommendations emerge from this analysis.

-Part Two is a project by project overview of priority sites for public art, designed as a working tool to facilitate project implementation in the immediate and medium term.
+Part Two is a project by project overview of priority of possible sites for public art, designed as a working tool to facilitate project implementation in the immediate and medium term.